Beyond Strumming Patterns Nu

 You already know, intuitively, how to strum and create patterns [once base level functional is happening].
 And, we can strum any song in any rhythm.
 Core idea: you know how to strum and create rhythms, so just be natural in your approach.
 It happens [when your strumming motion is natural & constant & you are confident].

-I used to publish a bunch of strumming pattern rhythms for hitting and missing.
-I now consider them potential roadblocks to true rhythmic development.
+I used to publish a bunch of strumming pattern rhythms for hitting and missing (there is one above!).
+Currently, I consider them potential roadblocks to true rhythmic development.
 Students often get hung up on this point.
 Remember: we can play any song in any style or rhythm [universal, easy, actual].
 We don’t let the actual of any given song get in the way of our development.
 When we develop our strumming skills, we can play all songs, not just the first ones.
 Again, be natural & play by feel.
-It’s the only way to play everything you hear.
+It’s the only way to play everything we hear.

 Beyond classical guitar strumming [rasgueado, which I never truly enjoyed as much as pick strumming], I never learned ‘strumming patterns’.
 I learned common ‘patterns’ by training every possibility (exhaustion) & feeling and playing my way into rhythms.
 When asked over decades, ‘so what’s the strumming pattern’, my answer is always the same…’down-up’ [down-down is still down-up].